sergiy79/codecombat/Summer-Project-Ideas-List.md

 Because GSoC applications are very competitive, we'll heavily favor students who have started contributing to CodeCombat already before submitting a proposal, because then we know you're really into the project, and we'll already be familiar from working with you.

+To learn more about the Google Summer of Code application process, see [the GSoC website](http://www.google-melange.com/gsoc/org2/google/gsoc2014/codecombat).

 # Projects

 1. [Add More Programming Languages](#wiki-languages)